NYC Christmas Shopping & Sugar Fixes

 Since shopping is very tiring, I’m also listing my favorite places to stop for seasonal sweets like hot chocolate and German spice cookies and perenial favorites like cupcakes.
-Enjoy every bite!
+The kids you have with you will enjoy every bite!
+And since it’s the holiday season, you might as well dig in and enjoy, too!

 Top Christmas Shopping and Dessert Stops In NYC